Talcum Powder in Baby Power Products

 I’m Ed Smith, a Sacramento talcum powder injury lawyer.
 If you or a loved one has been diagnosed with ovarian or uterine cancer resulting from the use of talc-based products, please call me promptly at (916) 921-6400 for free and friendly advice.
-Or, call me toll free at (800) 404-5400.
+Or, call me toll-free at (800) 404-5400.

-I am a member in the California chapter of the Million Dollar Advocates Forum.
+I am a member of the California chapter of the Million Dollar Advocates Forum.
 We are a group of top-ranked trial attorneys in the United States who have obtained verdicts in excess of 1 Million Dollars.

 Check out my Past Verdicts and Settlements here.